allen-liaoo/alsblog/content/posts/hilbert_equivalence.md

 We may drop or add parenthesis so long that it does not change the structure of the formulas.
 For a conditional of the form $\phi \imp (\psi \imp \chi)$, we say that the (first and second) **antecedents** are $\phi$ and $\psi$, and the **consequent** is $\chi$.

+{{% accordion "Author's Note" false %}}
-Author's Note: As I was finishing up this post, I realized that axiom 5 and 6 have already been proved [on Wikipedia](https://en.wikipedia.org/wiki/Hilbert_system#Some_useful_theorems_and_their_proofs).
+As I was finishing up this post, I realized that axiom 5 and 6 have already been proved [on Wikipedia](https://en.wikipedia.org/wiki/Hilbert_system#Some_useful_theorems_and_their_proofs).
 But the proof of axiom 6 utilizes the hypothetical syllogism metatheorem, whereas [our proof of axiom 6](#permutation-proof) will not have this dependency.
+{{% /accordion %}}

 #### Proving Principle of Identity
 For practice, consider proving $A \imp A$ (the principle of identity) in the first system.
 How do we approach this?